Skip to the content.

 Field Type Required Description

-file string yes Path to the file.
+file string yes Path to the file to hash.

-state "match" | "mismatch" no "match" (default) requires equality; "mismatch" requires inequality.
+state "match" | "mismatch" no "match" (default) requires the digest to equal expected; "mismatch" requires it not to.

 extends

-Share rules across repos or config files:
+Share rules across config files, or across repos:

 // ruleman.json